FVSU Fast Facts

 In Fall 2013 two new, rigorous academic program for high-achieving Wildcats were developed: Honors Program and Undergraduate Research Program.
 Both initiatives provide a challenging environment that can lead to better opportunities at the nation’s top graduate school and professional programs.
 The campus’ dual-enrollment program, University Today Scholars, helps high school students earn college credit while working toward their diploma.

 Fort Valley State also has the Cooperative Developmental Energy Program, which is the nation’s only program aimed at preparing minorities and women to pursue energy-related disciplines.
 Students in this program earn two bachelor’s degrees: one science-related, the other energy-related.

-The campus also maintains a host of academically challenging and leadership building classes including our Science, Technology and Mathematics Program (STEM), honors courses and ROTC.
-The Retention Services Center also available to provide students with study tips, tutorials and time management skills to excel scholastically.
+The campus also maintains a host of academically challenging and leadership-building opportunities, including science, technology and mathematics (STEM) programs, ROTC and internships.
+The Retention Services Center is also available to provide students with study tips, tutorials and time management skills to enhance their scholastic abilities.